Defenders in Action: Jaguar Recovery

 - Also in Sonora, Defenders and our partners have developed an innovative jaguar camera contest to promote jaguar acceptance and provide an incentive for jaguar conservation.
 On private ranches around the Northern Jaguar Reserve, remote trail cameras sometimes catch images of jaguars.
 When they do, the rancher and the local community both receive a reward.

-More on Defenders in the Southwest: Additional Priorities »
+More on Defenders in the Southwest: Success Stories »